G-Amrutha/Network-Security-and-Defense/TCP Attacks/README.md

-# Network Security Testing Scripts
+# Network Attack Simulation Scripts

 ## Overview

-This repository contains various scripts designed for network security testing and educational purposes.
-These scripts demonstrate concepts such as packet sniffing, spoofing, session hijacking, SYN flooding, and TCP reset attacks.
+This section contains scripts designed to simulate various network attacks, including session hijacking, TCP reset attacks, and SYN flooding.
+These scripts are intended for educational purposes and demonstrate how network protocols can be manipulated for attack vectors.

 ### Scripts

-1. **icmp_spoof.py**: Sends a spoofed ICMP packet to a specified destination.
-2. **sniff_spoof_icmp.py**: Sniffs ICMP echo request packets and sends a spoofed ICMP echo reply.
-3. **sniffer.py**: Sniffs ICMP packets on a specified network interface and prints packet details.
-4. **sessionhijack.py**: Performs a session hijacking attack by spoofing TCP packets.
+1. **sessionhijack.py**: Performs a session hijacking attack by spoofing TCP packets to inject data into an existing TCP session.
-5. **reset.py**: Executes a TCP reset attack by sending forged TCP reset packets.
+2. **reset.py**: Executes a TCP reset attack by sending forged TCP reset packets to terminate a TCP connection.
-6. **synflood.py**: Launches a SYN flood attack using Python to overwhelm a target with TCP SYN packets.
+3. **synflood.py**: Launches a SYN flood attack using Python to overwhelm a target with TCP SYN packets.
-7. **synflood.c**: A C program that also performs a SYN flood attack on a specified target.
+4. **synflood.c**: A C program that performs a SYN flood attack on a specified target using raw sockets.

 ## Requirements

 - Python 3.x
 - Scapy library (for Python scripts)
 - GCC compiler (for compiling the C program)
+- Root or sudo privileges to execute scripts that require raw socket operations.

 To install Scapy, run:
 ```bash